UT Tyler Web Publishing Standards

 - Validate your web pages using the tool located within the UT Tyler CMS just before you publish your web page.

 There is also a validator tool located in OU Campus.

 Check for Broken Links

 - Use the link checker in OU Campus to check for broken links just before you publish your web page.

-- Never use an underline within your text.
+- Avoid using an underline within your text.
 Users will confuse underlined text with hyperlinked text.